筑波研究学園都市交流協議会

 Doho Park

+There are 202 urban parks included in the cityʼs rich nature, all connected by 48 km of pedestrian decks (roads exclusive to pedestrians).
+Some parks has equipped with tennis courts and round pavements for jogging and walking.
 Doho Park, located at the southern part of the city, has a baseball ground, a football ground, a gymnasium and a heated indoor pool equipped with solar heating system.

 Doho Park